 - XFCE is a lightweight desktop environment.
 It aims to be fast and low on system resources, while still being visually appealing and user-friendly, which will create a comfortable experience for users who are new to BlackArch.
 This also means our CPU and RAM won't work as hard to render applications and processes when using XFCE.

 - KDE is a feature-rich and versatile desktop environment that provides an advanced graphical desktop and a wide variety of applications.
-While very user-friendly and certainly flashy, KDE is also quite resource-heavy and noticeably slower than a desktop environment like XFCE.
+While very user-friendly and undoubtedly flashy, KDE is also quite resource-heavy and noticeably slower than a desktop environment like XFCE.

 - GNOME, which is also the default Kali desktop environment, aims to be simple and easy to use.
 While the appearance is unique, it remains very customizable with a variety of available extensions.
 Like KDE, it uses more system resources than XFCE.

 Generally, I prefer desktop environments that utilize as little system resources as possible.
 This allows me to focus on the task at hand and not worry about my laptop fan spinning out of control because I have seven terminals, two browsers, three messengers, and Minesweeper open all at the same time.

 XFCE is the clear choice for anyone who prefers efficiency over flashiness and likes to keep a dozen applications running in the background.
 On the other hand, if you have the fastest CPU on the market and 128 GB of RAM, it's probably safe to use KDE without consequence.